open-telemetry/opentelemetry-collector-contrib/processor/cumulativetodeltaprocessor/README.md

 ## Configuration

 Configuration is specified through a list of metrics.
-The processor uses metric name as well as resource attributes and labels to uniquley identify a metric and converts it to cumulative delta.
+The processor uses metric name as well as resource attributes and labels to uniquely identify a metric and converts it to cumulative delta.

 ```yaml
 processors: